 I have completed quite a few paintings now and expanded into painting other things besides dogs.
 I am priviledged to live in this magical place called Tucson, AZ- with breathtaking mountains, sunsets, quirky man-made landmarks, and a diverse community of people and traditions.
 I started a series called "Pollos del Pueblo" when David Aguirre of Dinnerware Gallery put out a call for "Chicken Art" and I decided to answer with some silly hens running to Club Congress, and from there the paintings grew into a whole series of paintings of chickens visiting memorable Tucson locations.
 A painting made for a fundraiser for Tucson's "All Souls Procession" grew into a series celebrating the unique multicultural way Tucson celebrates Dia de los Muertos (All Saints Day).
 More and more my love of this place I live has began to show itself in my art.

 In September of 2009 I had my first solo show at Steven Derk's Gallery 801.
 It has been a really fun journey the past 10 years making and showing art.
 I appreciate your role in the process.
 It's much more interesting, difficult, exciting, terrifying, and rewarding to create art that I know someone will look at and interact with.
 The learning and growing continues with each piece.
 I look forward to what the future holds.
 I truly appreciate your taking the time to be part of my art and part of the journey.
-Leave a note and say "hi" on my guestbook or click over to my twitter or facebook page.
+For current updates please like and follow my Facebook Artist's Page .

 Thanks for stopping by,